Operand

 Our original code is shared as a public-domain resource, and can be copied, remade, or reapplied as needed.

 Consumers are necessarily liable and responsible on consequence or damage.
-Please message and inquire on ideas needing inclusion.
+Please message and inquire as needed: gram@op

 Pro duce: